home-assistant/home-assistant-js-websocket/README.md

 Send a message to the server.
 Returns a promise that resolves or rejects based on the result of the server.
 Special case rejection is `ERR_CONNECTION_LOST` if the connection is lost while the command is in progress.

+## Auth API Reference

+An instance of Auth is returned from the `getAuth` method.
+It has the following properties:

+- `wsUrl`: the websocket url of the instance
+- `accessToken`: the access token
+- `expired`: boolean that indicates if the access token has expired

+##### `auth.refreshAccessToken()`

+Fetches a new access token from the server.

+##### `auth.revoke()`

+Makes a request to the server to revoke the refresh and all related access token.
+Returns a promise that resolves when the request is finished.

+**Note:** If you support storing and retrieving tokens, the returned auth object might load tokens from your cache that are no longer valid.
+If this happens, the promise returned by `createConnection` will reject with `ERR_INVALID_AUTH`.
+If that happens, clear your tokens with `storeTokens(null`) and call `getAuth` again.
+This will pick up the auth flow without relying on stored tokens.

 ## Other methods

 The library also contains a few helper method that you can use to ineract with the API.